 Municipality Led Projects and Actions - Growth and Design Project or Action Timeframe Actors Related Plans I-8 Develop a neighborhood overlay district to align future development with neighborhood design desires without compromising economic viability.
 Review and adopt new standards for residential, commercial, and open spaces in this overlay design process.
 Examine the need to adjust the height limits in multifamily and commercial zoning districts (e.g., R3 Medium Planning, SACC 2040, FVNP, ONHPP and RO) to allowing a potential fourth story as part of the overlay district discussion.
 I-9 Establish the Reinvestment Focus Areas (RFAs) for Third Addition and western Fairview, and western Downtown, as recommended in the Anchorage 2040 Land Use Plan.
-Short Planning, Developers 2040 I-10 Reform the zoning rules to allow for small-lot and small-scale multi-unit housing on urban lots to provide "missing middle" housing that fits with the intended scale, walkability, and design of the neighborhood.
+Short Planning, Developers 2040 I-10 Modify [Reform] the zoning rules to allow for small-lot and small-scale multi-unit housing [on urban lots to provide 'missing middle'' housing ] that fits with the intended scale, walkability, and design of the neighborhood.
 Short Planning, SACC, Developers 2040 I-II Set maximum allowed lot sizes for new single-family and duplex homes in multifamily zones to promote efficient use of ands meant to provide more housing opportunities near Downtown.
-Medium Planning, SACC, Developers 2040 -12 Evaluate the feasibility and identify appropriate locations for the development of neighborhood-serving commercial activity centers and consider adjusting zoning accordingly. nclude sites such as: 13 th Street, between A Street and Cordova 11 th and 12 th Street between L and I Street Long Planning, SACC, Owners 2040, ONHPP I-13 Recognize and regulate Short-term Rentals (STRs) as a type of use, like Bed-and-Breakfasts and allowed residential uses.
-Accompany this code amendment with guidance/informational materials for property owners.
-Short Assembly, OECD, Planning, Owners -14 Modernize and expand the residential parking permit programs to reduce congestion, provide on-street parking supply, coordinate with street maintenance, and improve the pedestrian environment.
-Short; Ongoing Planning, ACDA -17 Focus the annual CIP alley paving and improvement program by prioritizing alley segments most likely to support infill housing development and encourage pedestrian-friendly site design.
-Short; Ongoing Public Works; Planning, SACC 2040 I-18 Maintain an updated land use, housing, and buildable ands inventory from the South Addition Neighborhood Plan process, available to the public.
-Short; Ongoing Planning, OECD 2040 -19 Increase financial incentives for infill, redevelopment, and adaptive reuse projects that meet design compatibility criteria meeting the goals of the Comprehensive Plan and Neighborhood plans.
-Medium OECD, AHFC, ACDA 2040 1-20 Survey and nominate all or a part of the potential "east" and "west" districts to the Local Landmark Register, as recommended in the Original Neighborhoods Historic Preservation Plan.
+Medium Planning, SACC, Developers 2040 12 Evaluate the feasibility and identify appropriate locations for the development of neighborhood [-serving commercial activity] centers defined in the 2040 LUP, that fit the existing acale and character of the neighborhood and consider adjusting zoning accordingly for the areas below: [Include sites such as:] 13th Street, between A Street and Cordova 11th and 12th Street between L and I Street Long Planning, SACC, Owners 2040, ONHPP -13 Recognize and regulate Short-term Rentals (STRs) as a ype of use, like Bed-and-Breakfasts and allowed residential ises.
+Accompany this code amendment with uidance/informational materials for property owners.
+Short Assembly, OECD, Planning, Owners -14 Modernize and expand the residential parking permit programs to reduce congestion, provide on-street parking upply, coordinate with street maintenance, and improve the pedestrian environment.
+Short; Ongoing Planning, ACDA -17 Focus the annual CIP alley paving and improvement program by prioritizing alley segments most likely to support nfill housing development and encourage pedestrian-friendly ite design.
+Short; Ongoing Public Works; Planning, SACC 2040 -18 Maintain an updated land use, housing, and buildable ands inventory from the South Addition Neighborhood Plan process, available to the public.
+Short; Ongoing Planning, OECD 2040 -19 Increase financial incentives for infill, redevelopment, and daptive reuse projects that meet design compatibility criteria neeting the goals of the Comprehensive Plan and leighborhood plans.
+Medium OECD, AHFC, ACDA 2040 -20 Survey and nominate all or a part of the potential "east" nd "west" districts to the Local Landmark Register, as ecommended in the Original Neighborhoods Historic Preservation Plan.
 Medium Planning, AHPC, Owners, SACC ONHPP